Aidbox/aidbox-sdk-js/doc/doc/installation.md

 ```
 :::

-## Advanced: Generation from the Configuration Project
+## Advanced: Generate package from the Configuration Project

 ### Step 1: Install Aidbox CLI
 To generate SDK by your zen-project config you have to install zen-cli.
 This command will install the latest version of the zen-cli on your system.
 The -g flag tells npm to install the package globally, making it available to all projects on your system.